adriankae/NaivePrimalityTest/Naive primality test.md

 see also <https://www.arduino.cc/en/Tutorial/LiquidCrystalDisplay>

-## Schematics
+## Schematic

-The circuit for hooking up the LCD to your Arduino can be found at <https://www.arduino.cc/en/Tutorial/LiquidCrystalDisplay>.
+The schematic for hooking up the LCD to your Arduino can be found at <https://www.arduino.cc/en/Tutorial/LiquidCrystalDisplay>.

 Or here (used from the website above, licensed by CC SA 3.0):